tomgineer/daisyui-theme-arc/README.md

 A faithful Arc Dark theme for daisyUI, inspired by the classic GTK Arc theme.

+Designed for long sessions, low eye strain, and calm interfaces.

 This repository provides a CSS-only daisyUI theme using OKLCH color tokens.
 No JavaScript configuration is required.